3tuxedo/3tuxedo.github.io/README.md

 ## ✌ Homelab Projects
-_This section is to showcase some of the ~~money I've wasted~~ work I've done in my personal homelab.
-Check out the blog I have dedicated to it [here](https://theroadtohomelab.wordpress.com/)._
+_This section is to showcase some of the ~~money I've wasted~~ work I've done in my personal homelab._
+_I self-host a blog all about homelabs using Ghost - check it out [here](http://roadtohomelab.blog/)._

 **TrueNAS**<br>
 _Network file server_